Skip nav to main content.

 How People Driven Credit Union Can Help with Your Coin Jar

-Coin-counting is free for People Driven Credit Union members.
-Bring in your mixed coins, pour them into the machine, and get a printed total—no sorting or rolling required.
+PDCU members can use coin-counting machines at participating branches for a 3% service fee.
+Bring in your mixed coins, pour them into the machine, and get a printed total.
+No sorting or rolling required.

-Availability of coin-counting services, and any applicable terms for non-members, may change over time.
-For the latest details, please visit our
+Availability of coin-counting services, fees, and terms may change over time.
+For the latest details, please visit our Locations & Hours page or contact your local branch.

 Once your coins are counted, you can: